 Contrary to popular belief, larger rooms are preferable for recording.
 Small sound booths are used in professional studios to acoustically isolate a singer or instrumentalist from louder instruments.
 In other words, sound booths act as a quiet chamber, not as an acoustically desirable environment.
 Many home studios set up booths incorrectly thinking that a booth has inherent recording advantages.

-I’ll mention that there’s a tradeoff between ambient noise level and acoustic reflections.
+It’s worth mentioning that there’s a tradeoff between ambient noise level and acoustic reflections.
 If your largest room has only hard surfaces or has a loud ambient noise level, then you’re better off with a smaller room.
-Recording in a living room with a blaring TV nearby or with roommates walking around will not suffice.
-Your quietest room is always your best option, but given a choice, go for a large quiet room over a small one.
+Recording in a living room with a blaring TV nearby or with bustling traffic outdoors will not suffice.
+Your quietest room is always your best option, but opt for a large quiet room over a small one.

 This one’s a no-brainer, but you’d be surprised how many things make noise until you start recording.
-Remove all ticking clocks, unplug any DC transformers, turn off dimmable or fluorescent lights, and get a long cable to get your microphone away from your computer’s noisy fan.
-Always listen before recording, and keep your ears peeled for anything that might be making noise in the background.
+Remove ticking clocks, unplug any AC transformers, turn off dimmable or fluorescent lights, and get a long cable to get your microphone away from your computer’s noisy fan.
+Always listen before recording, and keep your ears pealed for anything that might be making noise in the background.

-If you can control your physical location, proximity to your microphone and the level of your voice, you can go a long way toward making a professional-sounding recording.
-Practice these techniques recording into your iPhone and notice what a difference it makes.
-Step up to using a studio microphone, and the results will be even better.
+Controlling your physical location, proximity to your microphone and the level of your voice, goes a long way toward making professional-sounding recordings using any equipment.
+Try these techniques while recording into a smartphone and notice what a difference it makes.
 Keep in mind that entry-level studio equipment is good enough to create a professional sounding recording, and focus on making major improvements in your technique, not your gear.